From Medical Xpress:

 Higher red meat intake in early adulthood might be associated with an increased risk of breast cancer, and women who eat more legumes—such as peas, beans and lentils—poultry, nuts and fish might be at lower risk in later life, suggests a paper published BMJ today.

-So far, studies have suggested no significant association between intake and breast cancer.
+So far, studies have suggested no significant association between red meat intake and breast cancer.
 However, most have been based on diet during midlife and later, and many lines of evidence suggest that some exposures, potentially including dietary factors, may have greater effects on the development of breast cancer during early adulthood.

 So a team of US researchers investigated the association between dietary protein sources in early adulthood and risk of breast cancer.
 They analysed data from 88,803 premenopausal women (aged 26 to 45) taking part in the Nurses' Health Study II who completed a questionnaire on diet in 1991.
 Adolescent food intake was also measured and included foods that were commonly eaten from 1960 to 1980, when these women would have been in high school.